EUDAT-B2STAGE/http-api/docs/user/authentication.md

 The examples in this section use cURL commands.
 For information about cURL, see http://curl.haxx.se/.

-## Login API
+##Login

-This section shows how to obtain a valid authenitcation token needed to send requests to the B2SATGE HTTP-API.
+This section shows how to obtain a valid authentication token needed to send requests to the B2STAGE HTTP-API.

 ### Parameters: